AbductiveLearning/ABLkit/docs/Overview/Abductive Learning.rst

 :math:`a` as an explanation of :math:`b` (as a result of this inference, abduction allows the precondition :math:`a` to be abducted from the consequence :math:`b`).
-Put simply, deductive reasoning and abductive reasoning differ in which end, left or right, of the proposition “:math:`a\models b`” serves as conclusion.
+Put simply, deductive reasoning and abductive reasoning differ in which end, right or left, of the proposition “:math:`a\models b`” serves as conclusion.